 See why it’s important to have a clean database?
 A screening tool can analyze the gift information within each of your contact records and provide a prioritized list of your current donors who have the most giving potential.
 You may discover prospects who sit at a major gift threshold that you were not previously aware of.

 When you cross-reference both internal and external views, you will identify the best prospects and be able to act on those opportunities faster and with increased confidence.
-Luckily for you, iWave examines your list both internally (with an RFM scoring system) and externally (iWave score) at the same time.
+Luckily for you, iWave examines your list both internally (with an RFM scoring system) and externally (iWave Score) at the same time.
 Segmenting your contacts into different donor groups has never been easier.

 If you are working with hundreds, thousands, or hundreds of thousands of contacts, keeping tabs on all of them is a major challenge.
 That’s why iWave has an alerts system where you will receive a notification for any changes to your prospect’s records.
 As we build out our alert functions, you’ll have access to alerts on real estate, executive moves, and much, much more.

 There are two different kinds of iWave alerts: search and record.
 A search alert is an alert set on a group of profiles for people, companies or foundations.
 You will be notified any time there are changes occur or there is a difference in the record count.
-A record alert is a notification on any changes occur within one individual record.
+A record alert is a notification on any changes which occur within one individual record.